Tuesday, October 26, 2021

 Gamma Dog - The Ultimate Radioactive Rock / Mineral Finder!

-We wanted an instrument that is simple to use, very sensitive and the UI to allow for the user to focus on the environment / terrain and not on the instrument itself.
-The goal was to design a device that is really intuitive to use, and to make the activity of radioactive rock hunting more enjoyable than simply staring at a meter, while waiting for the needle to jump or a number on display to increase.
+The goal was to design an instrument that is really intuitive to use so we can make the activity of radioactive rock hunting more enjoyable than simply staring at a meter and tripping into rocks and branches, while waiting for the needle to jump or a number on a digital display to change.

 Meet the γDog!

-I think, the instrument's look is a bit ominous, and I'll probably need to dress it a bit with some decals for the sake of the general public.
-After all, you press a red, backlit button on a big, black, cylindrical object - it beeps and the first thing you see on the display is the radiation trefoil, followed by changing numbers - I can see how an ignorant or less intelligent person could hyperventilate seeing this.
+I think, at presently the instrument's look is a bit ominous, and I'll probably need to dress it a bit with some decals for the sake of the general public.
+After all, you press a red, backlit button on a big, black, cylindrical object - it beeps and the first thing you see on the display is the radiation trefoil, followed by rapidly changing numbers - I can see how an ignorant or less intelligent person could hyperventilate seeing this.

 The 3 major internal components are the scintillating detector, the electronics package (which includes an advanced microcontroller, pulse amplifier and HV power supply, along with other boards and components) and the 6600 mAh LiPo rechargeable battery.
 There is also a coaxial cable interconnect between the electronics and the detector.

 The scintillating detector is heavily padded with closed-cell rubber foam ("Neoprene") to protect the delicate crystal and PMT from any mechanical shocks and vibrations and to provide thermal stability for the crystal.
-The unit can accommodate different LiPo battery sizes - usually 2x18650 cells in parallel (4400 mAh) or 3x18650 cells in parallel (6600 mAh).
-The bottom ABS cap is solvent-welded, and it is water-tight.
-The top cap is removable (3x SS Screws) and hosts the entire electronics module and control panel.

 The Latching Relay board (left) and MCU board (middle) are stacked on the motherboard (right) headers.
 Visible between the MCU headers are the 12-bit DAC and 4K EEPROM daughter boards.
 The PCB with red solder mask is the HV power supply, pulse amplifier and detector decoupling circuit.